goschtl/zope/zope2book/trunk/source/UsingZope.rst

   logging out using this method, try closing and reopening your browser to log out.

-- *Quick Start Links*: Selecting this menu item presents the "QuickStart" page, which contains links to Zope documentation and community resources.

 .. figure:: ../Figures/statusframe.jpg

    The Status Frame